 Composition.
-The committee will consist of approximately 4-6 senators, including at least one from each academic college and the library.
+The committee will consist of approximately 2-3 senators, without regard for college affiliation.
 A chair will be elected by committee members.
-A quorum will be established with 50% of committee members present, but will not be established with less than 3 members.
+A quorum will be established with 50% of committee members present.

 Liaison.
 An elected officer of the Faculty Senate will act as liaison to the committee, providing necessary support.
 The senate officer liaison will have privileges of motion and debate, but would vote only in case of a tie.

 Meetings.
 The committee will meet on the Monday preceding the full senate meeting for each month of the academic calendar, not including weeks designated for final exams.
 Special meetings of the committee may be called with a motion and simple majority of those present.

 Agenda and minutes.
 The chair, in collaboration with the senate officer liaison, will prepare and distribute meeting agendas normally one week prior to each meeting.
 Minutes for each meeting will be prepared and distributed to committee members by the committee chair within one week following each meeting.
 Annual report.
 An annual report will be completed by the committee chair and filed by senate petition by May 1 each year.
 The annual report should include a listing of committee members, a listing of the dates of regular and special meetings, and any recommendations proposed by the committee regarding the matters under its purview.
 Included in those recommendations should be a consideration of whether any changes should be made to the committee's charter.
 Minutes of each meeting should be appended to the annual report.